 Entanglement witness is an observable which completely characterize separable states and detect entanglement in a system experimentally \cite{RefJ:Bourennane,RefJ:Monteiro,RefJ:Horodecki_1996,RefJ:Terhal_2000,RefJ:Koh}.
-From geometrical point of view as the quantum mixed states family (density matrices) is a convex set so an $ EW $ can be describe by hyperplanes in the density matrix space.
-Now the $ EW $, $ W $ is a Hermitian operator which have a non-negative value on all pure product states $ Tr( W \rho_{_{Product}}) \geq 0 $ where $ \rho_{_{Product}} = | \psi_{1} \rangle ... | \psi_{n} \rangle \langle \psi_{n} | ... \langle \psi_{1} | $.
-The entanglement of $ \rho $ is detected by $ EW $ if and only if $ Tr( W \rho ) \leq 0 $ Although there is a necessary and sufficient condition for separability in $ 2 \otimes 2 $ and $ 2 \otimes 3 $ cases, called the positive partial transpose $ PPT $ criterion or Peres-Horodecki criterion \cite{RefJ:Peres-Horodecki_Criterion}, in general there is no such conditions for other cases and there are states that are entangled but $ PPT $ in all those cases which are called $ PPT $ entangled states.
-The another way for detecting entanglement for system with higher dimensions is using $ EW $.
-Specially the $ EW $s detecting $ PPT $ entangled states are in great importance.
-Usually these are non-decomposable $ EW $s.
-One can consider linear $ EW $s which is relatively simple to construct or nonlinear $ EW $s
+From a geometrical point of view as the quantum mixed state family (density matrices) is a convex set so an $ EW $ can be described by hyperplanes in the density matrix space.
+Now the $ EW $, $ W $ is a Hermitian operator with non-negative value on all pure product states $ Tr( W \rho_{_{Product}}) \geq 0 $ where $ \rho_{_{Product}} = | \psi_{1} \rangle ... | \psi_{n} \rangle \langle \psi_{n} | ... \langle \psi_{1} | $.
+The entanglement of $ \rho $ is detected by $ EW $ if and only if $ Tr( W \rho ) \leq 0 $.
+Although there is a necessary and sufficient condition for separability in $ 2 \otimes 2 $ and $ 2 \otimes 3 $ cases, called the positive partial transpose $ PPT $ criterion or Peres-Horodecki criterion \cite{RefJ:Horodecki_1996}, in general, there is no such condition for other cases and there are states that are entangled but $ PPT $ in all those cases which are called $ PPT $ entangled states.
+The other way for detecting entanglement for systems with higher dimensions is by using $ EW $.
+Especially the $ EW $s detecting $ PPT $ entangled states are of great importance.
+Usually these are non-decomposable $ EW $s or optimal $ EW $s.
+One can consider linear $ EW $s which is relatively simple to construct or nonlinear $ EW $s.